 The bill requires an accessible parking space with an access aisle served by electric vehicle supply equipment and accessible parking space with an access aisle intended as a future electric vehicle charging space to be counted as at least 2 standard automobile parking spaces for the purpose of complying with any applicable minimum parking requirements established by a local jurisdiction.

-Beauty from Innovation in Advanced Transportation: A Conversation About Accessibility Wednesday, July 31, 2019 As automakers and technology companies develop self-driving vehicles, accessibility becomes a bigger part of the passenger vehicle conversation.
+As automakers and technology companies develop self-driving vehicles, accessibility becomes a bigger part of the passenger vehicle conversation.
 This is because self-driving vehicles have the potential to create unprecedented independence and mobility for disabled populations.

 Here are some legal implications surrounding accessibility and self-driving vehicles...